What are the most important things to know about efavirenz?

 Where can I find more information about efavirenz?

-The above Patient Version drug summary is based on the following FDA label(s): Capsule (gelatin coated), tablet (film coated).
+- This Patient Version drug summary is based on the following FDA label(s): Capsule; Tablet (film coated).
+The Patient Information section and Instructions For Use include information for people taking efavirenz.